 Hot to get to Genoa from Milan: Frequent trains connect Milano Centrale to Genoa (Intercity/Frecciabianca 1h 30min, Regional 1h 50min).
 Then, from Desenzano, you can reach Sirmione either by bus or by boat (about 20 min for both).
 Check the timetables and buy your tickets.

 Genoa can be intimidating for first-time visitors.
-Therefore, a 2-hour guided visit of Genoa historical center is a good introduction.
+Therefore, a 2-hour guided visit to discover Genoa’s historical center is a good introduction.
 After that, you can go and explore the rest by yourself!

 Pin for later!

 Disclaimer: This post contains affiliate links to carefully selected products and services.
 If you purchase any of them, I get a small commission at no extra cost for you.